kubernetes/website/content/en/blog/_posts/2022-04-15-Increasing-the-security-bar-in-Ingress-NGINX/index.md

 One of the main challenges is that Ingress-NGINX runs the web proxy server (NGINX) alongside the Ingress controller (the component that has access to Kubernetes API that and that creates the `nginx.conf` file).

 So, NGINX does have the same access to the filesystem of the controller (and Kubernetes service account token, and other configurations from the container).
-While splitting those components is our end goal, we needed a fast response, that lead to the chroot idea.
+While splitting those components is our end goal, the project needed a fast response; that lead us to the idea of using `chroot()`.

 Let's take a look into what an Ingress Controller container looked like before this change: